sysadminmike/pgsql-http_examples/README.md

 # pgsql-http_examples
-Example uses for PostgreSQL HTTP Client - https://github.com/pramsey/pgsql-http
+Example uses for PostgreSQL HTTP Client - https://github.com/pramsey/pgsql-http  eg:

+Use with csv
+Json rest api
+Joining different web datasources
+XML/RSS
+Couchdb (query and updating)
+Elasticsearch (query and updating)

 There is little infomation about this extension as I do not think people realise how useful it is, hopefully these examples will give other people ideas what can be done.